 Applying Critical Flags using Default Total Float Criteria

-- Risk Management.
-Due to the inherent uncertainty of activity duration estimates, the Critical Path of a real-world project schedule – as ultimately executed – often includes an unpredictable mix of activities from the as-scheduled Critical Path and Near-Critical Paths.
+Risk Management.
+Due to the inherent uncertainty of activity duration estimates, the critical path of a real-world project schedule – as ultimately executed – often includes an unpredictable mix of activities from the as-scheduled critical path and near-critical paths.
 In the absence of quantitative schedule risk assessment, it is reasonable to consider all such (potentially-critical-path) activities equally when evaluating project schedule risks.
-This purpose is easily served by applying the “Critical” flag to all activities whose Total Float value is less than or equal to some near-critical threshold.
+This purpose is easily served by applying the “critical” flag to all activities whose TF value is less than or equal to some near-critical threshold.

-- Negative Float.
-Late constraints can cause Late dates to precede Early dates for certain activities.
-This results in negative values for Total Float/Slack (i.e. TF<0).
-In practically all cases, negative Total Float indicates that the activity cannot be scheduled in time to satisfy one or more of the Deadlines or Constraints (though which constraint is violated may not be clear); and some corrective action is necessary. [*The concept of negative float – and the constraints that create it – were not included in the foundations of CPM and PDM.
+Negative Float.
+Late constraints can cause late dates to precede early dates for certain activities.
+This results in negative values for total float/slack (i.e. TF<0).
+In practically all cases, negative total float indicates that the activity cannot be scheduled in time to satisfy one or more of the deadlines or constraints (though which one of these is violated may not be clear); and some corrective action is necessary. [*The concept of negative float – and the constraints that create it – were not included in the foundations of CPM and PDM.
 Negative float is not universally accepted among scheduling professionals today, and not all scheduling software supports its calculation.]

 Critical Flags and Critical Paths